Research

 Research and the Community

-Ramsay Health Care has partnered with Rotary to establish an efficient and effective program of distributing medical equipment and goods to disadvantaged communities in Australia and overseas.
+Ramsay Health Care has partnered with the charity Someone Who Cares to establish an efficient and effective program of distributing medical equipment and goods to disadvantaged communities in Australia and overseas.

 RCARRU proudly donates unused research laboratory supplies to communities in need while also reducing unnecessary landfill.